cvilas/guidance/people/people.md

 > "Toilet overflows while the Chef is at hand?
 He's going right in with the plunger, and fast.
 No waiting for the toilet guy - he is the toilet guy now.
 In Bigfoot's army, you fight for the cause, anywhere you are needed" - Anthony Bourdain, Kitchen Confidential

-Fight for the cause.
+- On tactical and daily operational matters, just get things done.
 Role and seniority does not matter.
+- Don't bring up a problem unless you have a solution

 ## Leading